| No.

 Major Fitzsimmons, Lieutenants Sterling and Foster, all of whom

 had conducted themselves with great coolness and bravery.
+The

 next morning a temporary work of logs was thrown up, and preparations